The first appointment -screening

-There really is no need to be alarmed or concerned about your first appointment – or any of the appointments that follow for that matter!
+There is no need to be worried about your first appointment which is the one at the start of screening, – or any of the appointments that follow for that matter!
 During the first appointment the doctor will take your full medical history, discuss the egg donation process with you in detail, and begin the routine screening process.
-The screening will involve taking a blood sample to test for certain conditions – something that the doctor will explain to you at the time.
+Screening will involve taking a blood sample to test for certain conditions – something that the doctor will explain to you at the time.

 Egg donation treatment cycle